-The Kansas Department of Health and Environment (KDHE) and the Centers for Disease Control and Prevention (CDC) have reported the discovery of a new virus that has been linked to the death of a Kansas resident during the summer of 2014.
-The virus has been named Bourbon virus, after Bourbon County, Kansas, where the patient resided.
-Bourbon virus is a type of thogotovirus, which is a member of the orthomyxovirus family.
-Its nearest relatives are found in Eastern Europe, Africa and Asia.
+The Kansas Department of Health and Environment (KDHE) and the Centers for Disease Control and Prevention (CDC) reported the discovery of a new virus in 2014.
+It was linked to the death of a Kansas resident in Bourbon County, Kansas.
+Hence, the virus was named Bourbon virus, after its place of discovery.

 CDC has developed blood tests that can be used to identify and confirm recent Bourbon virus infections.